bling/dotvim/README.md

 =================

 1.  installation is simple, just clone this repository into your `~/.vim` directory.
-2.  make sure to pull down vundle with `git submodule init`
+2.  make sure to pull down vundle with `git submodule init && git submodule update`
 3.  create a symlink for `~/.vimrc` to `~/.vim/vimrc`
 4.  use vundle to install everything via `:BundleInstall`
 5.  done!